5 Tips to Curb Your Sugar Cravings

 When you’re trying to curb your sugar cravings, especially in the beginning, it’s important that you retrain your brain so you can actually walk away from your craving instead of giving in to them.
 A good way to accomplish this is by setting a plan: come up with a few short and simple activities you enjoy that can do to take your mind of your sugar cravings whenever they hit.
 Take a 10 minute walk, for instance, or treat yourself with 15 minutes of your favorite show.
 The thing about sugar cravings is, the more consistently you successfully you ignore them, the less they come around.

 Go sugar-free for one week.

 Completely eliminating added sugars from your diet isn’t one of the easiest way to limit your sugar cravings, but it’s definitely one of the most effective.
 In fact, people who are able to cut added sugars out of their diets for a week generally find that their cravings decrease substantially, or in some cases dissipate altogether.
 For most people, the first 48-72 hours are the most difficult to get through.
-It’s not exactly smooth sailing after that, but cravings will keep becoming weaker with each day.
+It’s not exactly smooth sailing after that, but cravings will become weaker each day.

 Find some healthier sweet alternatives to refined sugar.